KiranGunathilaka/cone_detection_and_navigation/README.md

 ### 1.2.
 Dataset

-The model was trained on a **publicly available dataset** (specifically, the Formula Student Cones dataset but had to clone it and re-export it in a way that the images are not stretched and distorted.
+The model was trained on a **publicly available dataset** (specifically, the Formula Student Cones dataset but had to clone it and re-export it in a way that the images are not stretched(resized) and distorted.

 The dataset comprises images of cones under various lighting and pose conditions to ensure the model is robust.